 Annual Reports

-The annual reports for this levy will be published here no later than the May before the start of the levy year to which the report relates.
+The annual reports for this levy will be published here once available.

 • Research report